 Our Passion: the Environment & Sustainable Living

-We both have a passion for the environment, and try to leave as little a footprint as possible.
+We both care deeply about the environment, and try to leave as little a footprint as possible.
 We designed Fiordland Eco-Retreat ourselves, using sustainability knowledge that we’ve gained over the years through work and study.

 Glen is an Ecologist and runs the takahē programme here in Te Anau.
 He has a Masters degree in Zoology from University of Otago, and is extremely passionate about NZ flora and fauna.